Back up Microsoft Teams

-To back up Microsoft Teams, make sure your global domain administrator is active and has a commercial or trial Office 365 / G Suite license.
+To back up Microsoft Teams, make sure your users are active and have a commercial or trial Microsoft 365 / Google Workspace license.
 A separate SharePoint/Teams/SharedDrives license is required for every domain where you are planning to backup Microsoft Teams along with SharePoint.

 To learn more about licensing, refer to the Licensing chapter

 To enable Microsoft Teams backup, click Configure Backup on the dashboard, then turn on Teams backup services.
 Select Apply to enabled users to create Microsoft Teams backup for all enabled users.

 To create the initial backup, click Save.
 The backup task will be created and scheduled automatically.
 You can monitor the backup task processing using Task Manager.